johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 # User Agent Requirements {#ua-requirements}

-This section specifies the Cookie and Set-Cookie header fields in sufficient detail that a user agent implementing these requirements precisely can interoperate with existing servers (even those that do not conform to the well-behaved profile described in {{sane-profile}}).
+This section specifies the Cookie and Set-Cookie header fields in sufficient detail that a user agent can interoperate with existing servers (even those that do not conform to the well-behaved profile described in {{sane-profile}}).

 A user agent could enforce more restrictions than those specified herein (e.g., restrictions specified by its cookie policy, described in {{cookie-policy}}).